Susan Rigetti: Uber

-Fowler joined Uber as a Site Reliability Engineer in November 2015.
+Rigetti joined Uber as a Site Reliability Engineer in November 2015.

-In February 2017, Fowler wrote a 3,000-word blog post on sexual harassment at Uber.
-Fowler's post outlined a hostile work culture for female employees of Uber.
+In February 2017, Rigetti wrote a 3,000-word blog post on sexual harassment at Uber.
+Rigetti's post outlined a hostile work culture for female employees of Uber.
 She recounted how the company's human resources refused to punish her former manager, who had propositioned her for sex, based on his productivity.
 The story was shared 22,000 times on Twitter.
 External probes confirmed her account and led to multiple firings.
 The fallout ultimately forced Uber founder and CEO Travis Kalanick to resign, and a subsequent backlash against sexual harassment in Silicon Valley, including the removal of tech investors Dave McClure and Justin Caldbeck.

-Fowler's role in changing Uber made her into a business world celebrity.
+Rigetti's role in changing Uber made her into a business world celebrity.
 She has received book and Hollywood film deals and continues to work towards legislation and workplace protections for women.
 In August 2017, she petitioned the United States Supreme Court to consider her experience in its decision on whether employees can forfeit rights to collective litigation in their employment contracts.
 Vanity Fair named her among their 2017 list of top business and cultural leaders.

-Fowler was one of five women featured on the cover of Time magazine's Person of the Year issue for 2017, as representative of "The Silence Breakers", for reporting on the sexual harassment she experienced at Uber.
+Rigetti was one of five women featured on the cover of Time magazine's Person of the Year issue for 2017, as representative of "The Silence Breakers", for reporting on the sexual harassment she experienced at Uber.
 She was also named Financial Times Person of the Year by the British business newspaper Financial Times.